fanagislab/EndHiC/ReadMe.md

   cd EndHiC/z.testing_data/Cichorium_intybus
   sh work.sh
 ```
+>**Note**
-**Note**: The Arabidopsis_thalina testing data shows the usage of endhic.pl on long-continuous contig assembly, while the Cichorium_intybus testing data shows the usage of endhic_iterate.pl with relatively shorter contig assembly.
+> The Arabidopsis_thalina testing data shows the usage of endhic.pl on long-continuous contig assembly, while the Cichorium_intybus testing data shows the usage of endhic_iterate.pl with relatively shorter contig assembly.

 An example data for detecting the assembly errors in the contigs is also included in EndHiC package:
 ```